ajinderbains/US_Accident/README.md

 Conclusion:

 With a sample of 100,000 accidents we could discern that there were 5 weather conditions that held the most data.
 The weather condition that occured the most was on a clear day.
 The month that had the most accidents occur was June.
-Our model accuracy score is?
+Our model accuracy score is highest when weather and time are grouped together.
+THe accuracy score is 96%.